Saigon to Phan Thiet by Train: Passengers & Motorbikes

 Departure & Arrival Stations:

-The Saigon-Phan Thiet train is an express service: there are no station stops between the the departure and destination stations.
-However, some trains occasionally make brief stops at Bien Hoa (45 minutes from Saigon) and Binh Thuan (10 minutes from Phan Thiet).
-Saigon and Phan Thiet stations could hardly be more different: the former is the busy terminus for all southbound trains; whereas the latter is a quiet, almost rural, station at the end of a spur line.
+The Sài Gòn–Phan Thiết train is an express service: there are only a few station stops between the departure and destination terminals.
+These include: Dĩ An, Biên Hòa, Long Khánh, Suối Kiết and Bình Thuận.
+Passengers can potentially get on/off at these stations, but most people take the train all the way between the start/end stations of Sài Gòn and Phan Thiết.
+These two stations could hardly be more different: the former is the busy terminus for all southbound trains in Vietnam; whereas the latter is a quiet, almost rural, station at the end of a short spur line.
+See below for details:

-SAIGON TRAIN STATION: (Ga Sài Gòn); Address: 01 Nguyen Thong Street, District 3 [MAP]: In the busy back-streets of District 3, Saigon Station is a boring-looking terminus (although the old steam train at the entrance is impressive), but it functions pretty well.
-Passengers can enter the main building via several entrances; show your ticket at the gate in the waiting hall, and board the train.
-(See above for motorbike boarding).
-There are several cafes, shops, and fast food outlets inside the station building.
-A steady flow of taxis wait outside the front entrance.
+In the cramped, busy back streets of District 3, Sài Gòn Station is a dull-looking terminus (although the old steam locomotive at the entrance is impressive), but it functions well enough.
+Passengers can enter the station building via the main northern entrance or the side entrance to the east.
+Once inside, show your ticket at the boarding gate near the escalators in the waiting hall.
+Head out to the platforms and board the train – but make sure you’re on the correct platform number!
+(See above for boarding with a motorbike.)
+There are several cafes, shops and fast food outlets, and a ticket office, information desk and ATMs inside the station building.
+A steady flow of taxis wait outside the front entrance or simply use a ride-hailing app, such as Grab or Xanh SM.

-PHAN THIET TRAIN STATION: (Ga Phan Thiết); Address: Phong Nam, Phan Thiet City [MAP]: A few kilometres northwest of the centre of town, Phan Thiet Station has a pleasantly provincial feel to it.
-It’s rarely chaotic and very easy to navigate.
+A couple of kilometres northwest of the city centre, Phan Thiết Station has a pleasantly provincial feel to it.
+It’s usually very calm and easy to navigate.
+Enter the main station doors, walk through to the gate, show your ticket and continue out to the platform.
+(See above for boarding with a motorbike.)
 There’s generally only one train in the station, so there’s no chance of boarding the wrong one.
-Some light snacks are available from the shop.
-Taxis meet the trains when they arrive.
+Some light snacks are available from the one and only shop.
+Taxis meet the trains when they arrive or use a ride-hailing app instead.

 The Trains: